kontent-ai/delivery-sdk-js/README.md

   );

 /**
-* Get data from Cloud
+* Get typed data from Cloud (note that the 'Movie' has to be registered in your type resolvers) */ deliveryClient.items<Movie>()
-*/
-deliveryClient.items<Movie>()
   .type('movie')